marciobahia/Gameplay/README.md

 # Install the dependencies
 $ yarn

-# Remember to configure your .env.local following the .env.exemple

 # Run the web server
 $ yarn start
 ```

-The app will be available for access on your browser at `http://localhost:3000`
+Open the App Expo on your smartphone, scan the application's QR Code.

 ## 📝 License